bem-site/bem-method/articles/quick-start-static/quick-start-static.en.md

 2. Create the [implementation technology files](https://bem.info/method/filesystem/) (`CSS`, `JS`, `BEMHTML`) required by the block in the `hello` directory.
     The block directory name and its nested files must coincide with the block name specified in the BEMJSON file.

-   *  `hello.js` – describes dynamic page functionality
+   * `hello.js` – describes dynamic page functionality.
-   *  `hello.bemhtml` – a template for generation of the block HTML representation
+   * `hello.bemhtml` – a template for generation of the block HTML representation.
-   *  `hello.css` – changes the design on the page
+   * `hello.css` – changes the design on the page.

 <a name="block-hello-modification"></a>